 1.2.
 This paper.
 The approach to tackle the instationary (Navier-) Stokes equations by a reduction to equations for the divergence-free velocities has the obvious disadvantage that no results for the pressure are obtained.
-Moreover, the numerical solution of these equations by an adaptive wavelet scheme requires a divergence-free wavelet basis, which seems to be realizable in very restricted settings only.
+Moreover, the numerical solution of these equations by an adaptive wavelet scheme requires a divergence-free wavelet basis, that seems to be realizable in restricted settings only.

-Therefore, in this paper as the second possibility we study simultaneously spacetime variational saddle point formulations of the (Navier-) Stokes equations for the combined pair of velocities and pressure.
-For both free-slip and no-slip boundary conditions, we prove that the Stokes operator defined by this variational formulation is boundedly invertible between a Hilbert space $H_1$ and the dual of another Hilbert space $H_2$ .
-In order to be able to arrive at this result, we have to assume $H^2$ -regularity of the Poisson or of the stationary Stokes operator, which imposes standard smoothness or convexity conditions on the spatial domain.
+Therefore, in this paper as the second possibility, we study simultaneously spacetime variational saddle point formulations of the (Navier-) Stokes equations for the combined pair of velocities and pressure.
+For both free-slip and no-slip boundary conditions, we prove that the Stokes operator defined by this variational formulation is boundedly invertible between a Hilbert space H_1 and the dual H'2 of another Hilbert space H_2 .
+In order to be able to arrive at this result, we have to assume H^2 -regularity of the Poisson or of the stationary Stokes operator, which imposes certain smoothness or convexity conditions on the spatial domain.

-Both trial- and test-spaces $H_1$ and $H_2$ are Cartesian products of spaces for velocities and pressure.
-Knowing the results for the space-time variational formulations of parabolic evolution equations, the velocity components of the test- and trial-spaces are as expected, and so are the corresponding pressure components of either test-or trial-space.
-The remaining pressure component, now being fully determined by the instationary Stokes operator, is less standard being the dual of the intersection of two Bochner spaces.
+In the space-times variational formulation of the present paper, both trial- and test-spaces H_1 and H_2 are Cartesian products of (intersections of) of Bochner spaces for velocities and pressure.
+Based on the results [SS09] for the space-time variational formulations of parabolic evolution equations, the velocity components of the testand trial-spaces are as expected, and so are the corresponding pressure components of either test- or trial-space.
+The space for the remaining pressure component, now being fully determined by the instationary Stokes operator, is less standard being the dual of the intersection of two Bochner spaces.
+In any case for polytopal spatial domains, countable tensor product wavelet bases can be constructed for these spaces, which are separable Hilbert spaces (although separability is not used a-fortiori in the present paper).